lsolesen/krudt/README.markdown

 ---

 That's all.
-For more info, see [Konstrukt](http://www.konstrukt.dk)
+For more info on how to edit the application, see [Konstrukt](http://www.konstrukt.dk).